House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 5–20 feet tall, 10–20 feet wide

 There are hundreds of Crabapple tree varieties, and many of them are popular throughout Illinois.
 These small trees are easy to plant to fill out landscapes.
 They produce white, pink, or red flowers.
-Leaves change in the fall from green to orange, red, or gold.
-The edible crabapples are red and small, resembling cherries.
-Some varieties of crabapples can be yellow, orange, or purple.
-The trees are susceptible to diseases like mildew and scab, as well as pests like the Japanese beetle.
+Leaves change from green to orange, red, or gold in the fall.

 Pros